markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 Section 5 is designed to get you up to speed with the key tools that we will use throughout the course.

-There are a few videos on installing configuring and how to use Git.
+- There are a few videos on installing configuring and how to use Git.

-We will recap on system and Python path.
+- We will recap on system and `pythonpath`.

-We will give you an overview of virtual environments and how we are going to use them in this course.
+- We will give you an overview of virtual environments and how we are going to use them in this course.

 We will also recap on text editors and IDEs and show you which one we will use throughout the course.